NC ranks 45th in double-boosting seniors against COVID. Why?

 “It's disappointing.
 It's not surprising,” said Dr. Erica Pettigrew, a family practice physician and assistant professor at the University of North Carolina School of Medicine.
 “What that number tells me is we still have some work to do.”

 A year and a half since the vaccines became available, boosters continue to make up most vaccinations — accounting for roughly three-quarters of all doses given each week.
-NCDHHS says between 30,000 and 40,000 booster doses have been given each week since May 1, according to state data.
+Between 30,000 and 40,000 booster doses have been given each week since May 1, according to state data.

 And the overwhelming majority of those are the first boosters.
 The state Department of Health and Human Resources has counted fewer than 240,000 people who have received a second booster dose as of May 30 — a tiny sliver of the 3.6 million total booster doses that have been given -- according to spokeswoman Catie Armstrong.